keithy/groan/README.md

 that folder may be made available alongside, or nested as sub-commands within another suite.

 Groan uses/demonstrates this internally to implement the help sub-command.
-The `groan help` sub-command of `groan` is implemented by the nested command `helper`.
+The `groan help` sub-command of `groan` is implemented by the nested folder of commands `helper/commands`.

-In the folder hierarchy `yourcommand/groan/helper` there is a fully functioning suite of bash commands called `helper`, nested as a sub-command within another suite called `groan`, merged with another for you to customize called `rename_me`.
+The mapping is implemented by the command: `help.sub.helper.cmd._dispatch.sh`

 ## How to fork and roll your own command

-Fork **keithy/groan** to **yourrepo/yourcommand** then create your working branch with the name of your new command suite then you can pull-request your enhancements, and others can see what you are using it for.
+Fork **keithy/groan** to **yourrepo/yourcommand** then create your working branch with the name of your new command.
+To contibute your command back submit a pull-request.

-Rename files and directories `rename_me`, `rename_me.locations.sh`

-Your c_sub_cmds go into `sub-commands` folder.

-Add another nested/merged command by adding the folder.
-For an example of the `help` sub-command calling the nested `helper` command's own g_dispatcher for its sub-commands look at `help.sub.helper.cmd._dispatch.sh`

-To use this feature copy the file as is and rename it to point to any other sub-sub-command.

 ## History